-Discovering that their financial partners (audience) are business minded allowed the Davidsons to communicate in their recent newsletter that 50% of workers stay less than 5 years overseas and 71% leave for preventable reasons.
+Discovering that their financial partners (list) are business-minded allowed the Davidsons to communicate in their recent newsletter that 50% of workers stay less than 5 years overseas and 71% leave for preventable reasons.
 Many of them are “too valuable to lose” with the language and culture skills they have learned.

 Putting their ministry role in the business context of losing a valuable and trained employee allowed the Davidsons to connect to a world their financial partners could clearly understand.

-Including the powerful statistic in their year end appeal newsletter, and telling a story (emphasizing the impact) of one missionary staying on the field with help of the Davidsons allowed their financial partners to realize just how necessary this ministry is to serving others.
+Including the powerful statistic in their year end appeal newsletter, and telling a story (emphasizing the impact) of one missionary staying on the field with help of the Davidsons' ministry allowed their financial partners to realize just how necessary this particular ministry is to serving others.

-The Davidsons gained $12k in one time donations, and $1,000 in monthly commitments.
-That’s a great return on a year end newsletter!
+The Davidsons gained $12k in one time donations, and $1k in monthly commitments.
+That’s a newsletter that will maintain funding!